cs210/Assign0/README-csprout3.md

 ## Intro

-I'm Cole!
+Hey, I'm Cole!
 I completed my undergrad here in SymSys along the AI track and I'm currently a CS coterm student on the HCI track.
 I am passionate about enhancing the human experience through technology while critically examining traditional approaches that aim to achieve this.
 In addition to my academic pursuits, I'm also a member and captain of the cross country and track teams here at Stanford!
 Here's some more on my background:

 ---